Biography

 Some of my interests in amateur radio are achieving high audio quality on HF, using both AM and SSB; and finding exceptional individuals with whom I can exchange ideas and have wide-ranging and free-thinking discussions.

-I worked in broadcast engineering beginning in 1975, eventually becoming staff engineer at WPGC AM and FM Morningside and then chief engineer of the legendary WEAM in Arlington, Virginia and later senior engineer for Multiphase Consulting in the Washington, DC area.
+I worked in broadcast engineering beginning in 1975, eventually becoming staff engineer at WPGC AM and FM Morningside and then chief engineer of the legendary WEAM in Arlington, Virginia, and later senior engineer for Multiphase Consulting in the Washington, DC area.

 I have been a writer, publisher, and editor since 1991.
 I have been legally persecuted because of my political views, and presently the FCC is deciding what to do with my First Amendment case.
-You can find out more at my amateur radio Web page, 3950.net.
+You can find out more at my amateur radio Web page, https://3950.net

 I married the most beautiful woman in the world in 2019 and I hope to interest my wife in the radio hobby.